benshuailyu/benshuailyu.github.io/_people/XiaoYang.md

 jobnext:
 ---

-Mr Yang joined our group as an undergraduate student in September 2023.
+Mr Yang joined our group first as an undergraduate student in 2023 and then a Master student in September 2024.